LOT Polish Airlines

-LOT Polish Airlines, legally incorporated as Polskie Linie Lotnicze LOT S.A. ([lɔt], flight), is the flag carrier of Poland.
-Established in 1928, LOT was a founding member of IATA and remains one of the world's oldest airlines in operation.
-With a fleet of 79 aircraft as of 2022, LOT Polish Airlines is the 18th largest operator in Europe with over 120 destinations across Europe, Asia and North America.
+LOT Polish Airlines, legally Polskie Linie Lotnicze LOT S.A. ([lɔt], flight), is the flag carrier of Poland.
+A founding member of IATA, it is one of the world's oldest airlines still in operation.
+With a fleet of 87 aircraft as of June 2025, LOT is Europe's 16th largest operator, serving 97 destinations across Europe, Asia, Africa and North America.
+The airline was founded on 29 December 1928 by the Polish government during the Second Polish Republic as a self-governing limited liability corporation, taking over existing domestic airlines Aerolot (founded in 1922) and Aero (founded in 1925).
+LOT officially commenced operations on 1 January 1929.

-The airline was founded on 29 December 1928 by the Polish government during the Second Polish Republic as a self-governing limited liability corporation, taking over existing domestic airlines Aerolot (founded in 1922) and Aero (founded in 1925), and began operations on 1 January 1929.
-The first aircraft used by LOT were Junkers F.13 and Fokker F.VII with the inaugural international service to Vienna, Austria, beginning on 2 August 1929.
+In the 1930s, LOT expanded its domestic and international routes, leading to a network spanning over 10,250km by 1939.
+It also expanded its fleet, acquiring Douglas DC-2 and Lockheed Electra aircraft, amongst others.
+The airline moved its operations to the new Warsaw Okęcie Airport (now Warsaw Chopin Airport) in 1934.
+However, the outbreak of World War II in 1939, led to the suspension of services and the evacuation of most of LOT's aircraft.
+Post-war, LOT was reestablished in 1945 as a state enterprise, primarily operating Soviet aircraft due to Poland's reemergence as communist state in 1948.
+Resuming both domestic and international flights, LOT operated a fleet consisting of Ilyushin Il-18, Ilyushin Il-62, Tupolev Tu-134 and Antonov An-24 aircraft.
+LOT served routes across Europe, the Middle East, and eventually launched transatlantic flights in the early 1970s.

-Most of the destinations originate from its hub at Warsaw Chopin Airport.
-Since 2018, LOT has maintained two long-haul routes from Budapest Ferenc Liszt International Airport in Hungary where it operates regularly scheduled flights to New York during summer season and Seoul all year round.
-LOT has been a member of Star Alliance since 2003.
+In the post-1989 era, LOT transitioned to Western aircraft, such as the Boeing 737 and also the Boeing 767 for long-haul routes.
+The airline joined the Star Alliance in 2003.
+In 2012, LOT became the first European operator of Boeing 787 Dreamliner.
+Most of LOT's destinations originate from its hub at Warsaw Chopin Airport.
+Between 2019 and 2025, LOT maintained a year-round, long-haul route connecting Budapest Ferenc Liszt International Airport to Seoul Incheon International Airport.
+The airline discontinued this service in March 2025.

 History

 Pre-war LOT of the Second Republic

-When the airline was founded in 1928, Poland's State Treasury had 86% shares in the line, with the rest belonging to the Province of Silesia and the city of Poznań.
-At the beginning of the 1930s, in addition to existing services from Warsaw to Kraków, Poznań, Gdańsk and Lwów, new service to Bydgoszcz and Katowice was introduced.
-In 1932, LOT began flying to Wilno.
-It was also at this point, in 1931, that LOT's well-renowned logo, the "Flying Crane" (designed by a visual artist from Warsaw, Tadeusz Gronowski, and still in use today) was picked as the winning entry of the airline's logo design competition.
+When the airline was founded in 1928, Poland's State Treasury held 86% of shares, with the rest belonging to the Province of Silesia and the city of Poznań.
+In the early 1930s, in addition to existing services from Warsaw to Kraków, Poznań, Gdańsk and Lviv, new services to Bydgoszcz and Katowice were introduced.
+It was also at this point, in 1931, when LOT's well-renowned logo, the "Flying Crane" (designed by the graphic artist Tadeusz Gronowski, and still in use today) was picked as the winning entry of the airline's logo design competition.